CroXY3D/CroXY/README.md

   - Requires 3 more rails and 2 more steppers/drivers than a CoreXY.
   - Visibility of the build area is lessened.
 Though the printhead has been designed with nozzle visibility in mind.
   - Toolchanging is more difficult, but it is possible.
+  - Hemera toolhead is relatively heavy at 500g.
+The benefits of direct drive extrusion vs bowden make it worth it.
+CroXY's crossed rail design allows it to carry a heavier toolhead than other single rail gantry printers.
   - Cost.
 It's not a cheap build, but it is still within the price range of similar cube design printers.

 # Work to be done